 If Patient, Redemption Will Find You

-When Aeryn is killed in season three, Zhaan uses her spiritual powers once again to reach the soul of her beloved friend and manages to bring her back from the void.
+When Aeryn is killed at the very end of Season 2, Zhaan uses her spiritual powers once again to reach the soul of her beloved friend and manages to bring her back from the void.
 This being Farscape, this extraordinary act isn’t even the climax of ‘Season of Death’ (S3, Ep1) – there is far too much going on for that – but it is a decision that has enormous consequences for the rest of the series.
 Aeryn resists Zhaan’s help because she senses what Unity with a lost soul is costing the priest – it will, ultimately, kill her.

 In the two-part ‘Self Inflicted Wounds’ (S3, Ep3-4), the crew are on their way to a planet that may help to heal Zhaan when a wormhole appears and spits out an alien vessel, which promptly collides with Moya, leaving the two ships lethally fused.
 Both crews work to separate the ships and save themselves, but it becomes clear that they will not come away from this encounter without suffering some serious losses.
 Zhaan, who is already dying, chooses to sacrifice herself to save Moya and the crew, a decision she is at peace with.
 The Moya gang are devastated.
 This motley bunch of stubborn, contrary misfits and criminals are a family now, and, as D’Argo points out, Zhaan was the one who birthed it.
 The journey from the first episode to this catastrophic loss has been wild and strange, and no one has been unchanged by it.